nirdosh17/cfn-teardown/README.md

       ```
     </details>

-3. Alerts slack channel(if provided) and waits before initiating deletion.
+3. Alert slack channel(if provided) and waits before initiating deletion.
 Starts deletion immediately if no wait time is provided.

-4. Selects stacks which are eligible for deletion.
+4. Select stacks which are eligible for deletion.
 A stack is eligible for deletion if it's exports are imported by no other stacks.
 In simple terms, it should have no dependencies.

-5. Initiates delete requests concurrently for all selected stacks.
+5. Send delete requests for all selected stacks.

-6. Waits for 30 seconds(configurable) before scanning eligible stacks again.
+6. Wait for 30 seconds(configurable) before scanning eligible stacks again.
 Checks If the stack has been already deleted and if deleted updates stack status in the dependency tree.

 7. This process (sending delete requests, waiting, checking stack status) is repeated until all stacks have status `DELETE_COMPLETE`.

 8. If a stack is not deleted even after exhausting all retries(default 5), teardown is halted and manual intervention is requested.

 ### Assume Role

 By default it tries to use the IAM role of environment it is currently running in.
 But we can also supply role arn if we want the script to assume a different role.

 ### Safety Checks for Accidental Deletion